drsound/roon-cloud-setup/README.md

 - QNAP or Synology NAS
 - Windows PC or Mac

 💡 Side note: As Home Assistant has been mentioned, it's worth highlighting that you can utilize its [automation features](https://www.home-assistant.io/integrations/roon/) to manage various aspects of Roon playback, like volume control, playlist selection, and more, depending on specific events or triggers.
-Want to start Roon playback when your Alexa alarm goes off?
+Want to start Roon playback when your Alexa alarm goes off in the morning or when you return home in the evening?
 It's entirely possible! 😎

 ### 📊 System performance